projectcontour/gimbal/README.md

 Thanks for taking the time to join our community and start contributing!

+### Before you start
 - Please familiarize yourself with the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
+- See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on the developer certificate of origin that we require.

+### Pull Requests
-- Check out the [issues](https://github.com/heptio/gimbal/issues) and our roadmap.
+- We welcome pull requests.
+Fee free to dig through the [issues](https://github.com/heptio/gimbal/issues) and jump in.